0xUsmanGhani/Territory-Game/README.md

 # 🎮 Cute Territory Game

-A colorful, grid-based territory capture game with power-ups, built using Pygame->
+A colorful, grid-based territory capture game with power-ups, built using Pygame

 ## 🌟 Features